 No one wants diluted seconds.
 Buyers want a top-of-the-line pour.

 Hand them a great product and give them a small taste of it.

 3. Focus Your Sales Product Demo on the Status Quo’s Pain Points

 It’s so tempting to focus on your product’s benefits during a demo.

 They’re positive and easy to talk about.

-But remember: what feels intuitive during product demos is rarely what works.
+But remember: what feels intuitive during product demonstrations is rarely what works.